Table of Contents

 What is Amber?

-Amber stone is very far from emeralds, rubies, or sapphire.
+Amber stone is very far from emeralds, rubies, or sapphires.
 It is not a precious gemstone but what it lacks in chemical composition and crystalline structure, it makes up for in uniqueness and origin.

 Amber is actually a fossilized tree resin formed over millions of years.
 Resin is a gooey hydrocarbon liquid that many plants and trees secrete.
-There are many popular theories discussing the formation of amber stone.
+There are many popular theories discussing the formation of amber stones.
 One of the most popular tells that when those extinct trees decayed, they left their resin behind and it hardened into the amber that we now know.

-Resin has many uses for the trees and most of them centered on its protective function.
+Resin has many uses for trees and most of them are centered on its protective function.
 If you’d look closely through an amber, you’d notice some insect remains trapped inside the stone.
 These trappings relate closely to the resin’s protective quality.
 As the resin seals over tree wounds caused by insects, it flushes the organisms out and they become stuck and trapped in the seal.
 Over time, the resin hardens capturing whatever insect remains that got stuck in the process of protecting the trees.

 The Romans were among the first to notice those insect trappings, which led them to believe that amber was once in a liquid form to be able to wrap around those organisms.

 What is alexandrite and why is it called the chameleon of gemstones?
 Read the interesting story behind this chrysoberyl right here.
 Click the link now!

 Many researchers have recorded significant fossil discoveries throughout the years.
 A few of these you’ll find below.